A look at high-profile cases over killings by US police

 A look at high-profile cases over killings by US policeNew

 MINNEAPOLIS (AP) — It’s been rare to charge police with crimes in the death of civilians, and winning a conviction is harder in part because juries are often reluctant to second guess an officer’s split-second decisions.
-Former Minneapolis police Officer Derek Chauvin is charged with murder and manslaughter in George Floyd’s death after pressing his knee into Floyd’s neck as he cried out: “I can’t breathe.”
+Former Minneapolis police Officer Derek Chauvin was convicted Tuesday of murder and manslaughter charges in George Floyd’s death after pressing his knee into Floyd’s neck as he cried out: “I can’t breathe.”
 The defense argued that Chauvin, a white 19-year veteran, used reasonable force and that Floyd died because of his illegal drug use and underlying health problems.